leochilds/journal/README.md

 ## EditorConfig

 This project includes an `.editorconfig` file to enforce consistent coding styles.
 Install an EditorConfig plugin for your editor to automatically apply these settings.

-## Scripts

-- `npm run dev` - Runs `src/index.ts` using ts-node-dev, automatically restarting on file changes.